• Menu

 Hatchet vs. Axe; What’s the difference?

-To be sure, choosing an axe is largely a matter of taste.
+To be sure, choosing an axe is primarily a matter of taste.
 But knowing what you’re working with can help ensure you make the right choice.
 For example, hatchets and axes are pretty similar; A hatchet is a one-handed axe with a blade typically 4 to 5 inches long and 18 to 20 inches in overall length.

 Best Budget-friendly Carving Axe- Conclusions